Bitterly cold temperatures continue in Toronto on Monday

 Published Monday, January 21, 2019 6:31AM EST

-It will be a frigid start for those heading to work this morning as bitterly cold temperatures hang on in the city.
+It was a frigid start to the week for Torontonians on Monday as bitterly cold temperatures hung on in the city.

-Environment Canada says the temperature will hover at around -20 C at around 9 a.m. but it will feel closer to -30 with the wind chill.
+According to Environment Canada, the temperature at Pearson International Airport at 7 a.m. was -21 C, but felt closer to -34 with the wind chill.

-The weather is slowly expected to warm up to a high of -12 C, feeling closer to -20.
+The temperature in the region is slowly expected to rise to around -12 C, feeling closer to -20, later today.

+Weather-related delays were also reported on GO Transit and on the TTC during the morning rush hour.

+"We had some issues with trains at the Wilson Yard, getting the trains out early," TTC spokesperson Stuart Green told CP24 Monday.

 Extreme cold weather alerts previously issued by Environment Canada and Toronto’s medical officer of health remain in effect today.